Australian-Imaging-Service/charts/docs/Charts/Operations/AAF-Integration.md

 https://github.com/Australian-Imaging-Service/xnat-openid-auth-plugin/blob/master/src/main/resources/openid-provider-sample-AAF.properties

 I will provide an example filled out properties file with some caveats below.

+{{% alert title="Warning" color="warning" %}}
-Please note all of the bold italics are case sensitive, incorrectly capitalised entries will result in non-working AAF integration!
+All of the keys are case sensitive, incorrectly capitalised entries will result in non-working AAF integration!
+{{% /alert %}}

 These need to be left as is
 ```ini